When Is the Best Time to Sell a House in New Hampshire? (2025 Update)

 1. Best Time to Sell Your House for a Higher Price

-June, August, and September are the best months to sell your house in New Hampshire.
-The median sale price of houses in September 2023 was $470,300, which is expected to rise in 2024.
+May, June, and July, are the best months to sell your house in New Hampshire.
+The median sale price of houses in 2025 is $496,000.

 However, cities like Keene and Londonderry follow an upward trend throughout the year.